 Why is summer so problematic?
-Dr. Jang-hee Lee, a urologist at Incheon Himchan General Hospital, points to a combination of factors: “Hot weather causes dehydration, while air conditioning and cold foods impair prostate function.”
-These, alongside reduced pelvic blood flow, can worsen urinary symptoms and inflammation.
+Dr. Jang-hee Lee, a urologist at Incheon Himchan General Hospital, points to a combination of factors: “Hot weather causes dehydration, while prolonged exposure to cold environments or frequent intake of chilled foods can constrict pelvic blood vessels, impairing prostate circulation and function.”
+These conditions can aggravate urinary symptoms and prostate inflammation.

 Three Summer Risks to Prostate Health: Dehydration, Infection, and Cold Exposure

 Several factors make summer a perilous season for prostate health.
 First, dehydration.
 High temperatures drive excessive sweating, lowering bodily fluids and concentrating urine.
-This denser urine irritates the urinary tract, potentially causing inflammation that affects the bladder and prostate.
-Higher levels of calcium, uric acid, and salts in urine also raise the risk of prostate or urinary tract stones.
+This concentrated urine irritates the urinary tract, potentially causing inflammation in both the bladder and prostate.
+Elevated levels of calcium, uric acid, and salts in urine also increase the risk of urinary tract or prostate stones.

 Second, bacterial infections thrive in summer’s heat and humidity, which create a moist environment around the genitals, encouraging bacterial growth.
 Bacteria from the urethra or anus can migrate to the prostate, triggering inflammation.
 For those with prior prostatitis, summer’s toll on immunity heightens the chance of symptom recurrence or worsening.